changchun-zhou/changchun-zhou.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently a Ph.
 D. candidate in the School of integrated Circuits, Peking University, China, supervised by Prof. Hailong Jiao.
 I received the Bachelor degree of Microelectronics Science and Engineering from Sun Yat-sen University, Guangzhou, China, in 2018.
 My research interest is energy-efficient AI chips for edge computing.
 You can find more information through my [CV](https://github.com/zhouchch3/changchunzhou/blob/main/docs/CV.pdf).
+If you are interested in me, please feel free to contact me at any time.

 <!--My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).-->